-In compliance with the Family Educational Rights and Privacy Act (FERPA), certain directory information may be released for currently enrolled students.
+FERPA also permits the release of certain directory information may be released for currently enrolled students.
 This directory information, which Central Carolina can release without permission, includes the student's name, address, e-mail address, telephone number, program of study, date of enrollment, honors and awards received, degree/diploma awarded, unique student identifier numbers (not Social Security Number), and photographic, video graphic, and electronic images.
 This information will only be released while exercising extreme caution, so as not to cause you harm.
-If you wish not to have this information released, you must make the request in writing with Student Records.
+If you wish not to have your directory information released, you must complete the Nondisclosure of Directory Information form located in the Forms Library at www.cctech.edu.
+Students have the following rights under FERPA: